suman-max10/TypingGame/README.md

 - Random passage selection on load and reset
 - Live tracking for time, mistakes, WPM, and CPM.
-- Keyboard-first gameplay with click-to-focus support
+- Keyboard-first gameplay with click-to-focus support.
-- Reset button to start a new round
+- Reset button to start a new round.

 ## How to Run